SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Best Restaurants in the Richmond District

-You will find dozens of great restaurants in the Richmond District in San Francisco.
-Here are just a few of my favorites.
+You will find dozens of great restaurants in the Richmond District in San Francisco, mostly located on Clement Street.

 You can also visit the Park Chalet, which offers views of the park.
 It's on the first level of the Beach Chalet building and it's often easier to get a spot here when the Beach Chalet has a long waiting list.
-Learn more about what to expect at both locations and details on the historic murals on the first floor of the building.
-1000 Great Hwy.

-Hard Knox Cafe: If you love fried chicken and Southern cuisine, then head over to the Hard Knox Cafe.
-They also have some amazing blacked catfish and tasty side dishes.
-They are open for lunch and dinner daily.
-2448 Clement St.
+If you love fried chicken and southern soul food, then head over to the Hard Knox Cafe.
+They serve some amazing blackened catfish and tasty side dishes.

-Good Luck Dim Sum: The Inner Richmond District in San Francisco is often referred to as "New Chinatown" due to its abundance of wonderful dim sum and traditional Chinese restaurants.
+The Inner Richmond District in San Francisco is often referred to as "New Chinatown" due to its abundance of wonderful dim sum and traditional Chinese restaurants.
 One of my favorites here is Good Luck Dim Sum.

 It's a walk-up counter where you select the items from what's available.
 Dim sum is a combination of small plates with dishes such as steamed buns, BBQ pork puffs, and pork-and-shrimp dumplings.
 They are inexpensive and you can try a variety of things in one sitting.

 If this is your first time, don't hesitate to ask some questions.
 They are friendly and will help you find something you will enjoy.
-736 Clement Street.

->> Find more great dim sum restaurants around SF.
+>> Find more great dim sum restaurants around SF

 Richmond Republic Draught House